btshaf/shaffer-site/content/site.md

 I'm strongest at B2B SaaS, marketplaces, and vertical software where the company has shipped product but the foundational problems are still being solved, and where the work has a direct line to revenue.

 If you're building in this space, I'd like to hear about it.

+Also open to a small number of fractional or advisory engagements per quarter for early-stage teams.